Visit our Brick & Mortar

 Today I am in charge of upcyling cowboy boots into Boho Boots, making Boot Bands, dying feathers and designing/making our earring line.

 I have been a Snohomish county native since 1981, graduating from Marysville-Pilchuck in 2000.
-I met my husband in 2007 and have been married for 11 years.
+I met my husband in 2007 and fell madly in love.
 When I am not at FauxyFurr, you can find me taking care of my 4 children, enjoying a night in with my family and friends barbecuing, & beating most people I play in the game, cornhole.

-Jill grew up in Washington State.
-She briefly played college basketball.
-Jills giftings are too long to list.
+Jill grew up in Washington State, her giftings are too long to list.

 FauxyFurr has been around Seattle since 2002.